 Lift your hair to brush the under layers rather straight on top as that will help to reduce the possibility of white blotches hiding at the back of your head where you can’t see them.

-Making your own DIY dry shampoo is a good choice if you’re hoping to reduce toxins, waste and your impact on the environment overall as you’re immediately eliminating nasty ingredients and a spray can to dispose of.
+Making your own dry shampoo at home is a good choice if you’re hoping to reduce toxins, waste and your impact on the environment overall as you’re immediately eliminating nasty ingredients and a spray can dispose of.
 To me, the DIY version is equally effective, a lot cheaper and carries fewer health risks.
-I’ll definitely need to add dry shampoo to the list of things I no longer buy.
+It’s a great addition to a zero waste lifestyle.

 Even though I’m not the biggest beauty product DYI’er, I find that the shop-bought versions don’t last particularly long so I’m forever buying new cans that will end up in the trash, so for me, making your own is a win-win overall.